 Via in-home care, telephonic health counseling/coaching, and remote monitoring, we are actively involved in the care management of our customers with the greatest needs.
-Home based services include the operations of Humana At Home, Inc., or Humana At Home.
+Clinical care services include the operations of Humana At Home, Inc., or Humana At Home.
 As a chronic-care provider of in-home care for seniors, we provide innovative and holistic care coordination services for individuals living with multiple chronic conditions, individuals with disabilities, fragile and aging-in-place members and their care givers.
 We focus our deployment of these services in geographies, such as Florida, with a high concentration of members living with multiple chronic conditions.
 The clinical support and care provided by Humana At Home is designed to improve health outcomes and result in a higher number of days members can spend at their homes instead of in an acute care facility.
-To that end, we have accelerated our process for identifying and reaching out to members in need of clinical intervention.
-At December 31, 2016, we enrolled approximately 622,300 members with complex chronic conditions in the Humana Chronic Care Program, a 5.4% increase compared with approximately 590,300 members at December 31, 2015, reflecting enhanced predictive modeling capabilities and focus on proactive clinical outreach and member engagement, particularly for our Medicare Advantage membership.
+At December 31, 2017, we have enrolled approximately 794,900 members with complex chronic conditions in a Humana Chronic Care Program, reflecting enhanced predictive modeling capabilities and focus on proactive clinical outreach and member engagement, particularly for our Medicare Advantage membership.
 We believe these initiatives lead to better health outcomes for our members and lower health care costs.